ACTIVITIES ON THE AUSTIN EVENTS WALL CALENDAR

 See the most comprehensive collection of art in Central Texas, or check out special events, like community conversations and film screenings.

 With a focus on childhood favorites, classics, indies, and arthouse films, this theatre has space for cars and pedestrians.

 Purchase fresh produce and flowers, attend seminars, and wander among the many chickens at this certified organic farm.

 BookPeople In-Store Book Signings

 This homegrown bookstore welcomes local and national authors for readings and signings.

 Just outside of Austin in Cedar Park, this park features a labyrinth, nature trail, wildlife observation area, and lake.

 Bull Creek District Park

-This park has 32 square miles of unique terrain, springs, cliffs, and waterfalls.
+This park has 48 acres of unique terrain, springs, cliffs, and waterfalls.